You are currently viewing Gom Dra, the Great Meditation Cliff of Guru Rinpoche Prophesied to Phajo Drugom Zhigpo

 ‘I am entrusting to you twelve of my meditation sites which consist of Four Dzongs or Fortresses, Four Draks or Cliffs, and Four Phugs or Caves.
 You have to plant the Victory Banner of Practice in all of these.’

 Many important religious figures also blessed Gomdra Nye.
-Phajo’s four sons, Khandro Machi-LabDron and Pha-Dampa Sangay in the 13th century, Khuenkhen Longchen Rabjam in the 14th century while he was residing in Chujagkha Dzong (Chewaikha dzong), Ngawang Chogyal and Drukpa Kuenley in the 15th century, Ngagi Wangchuk in the 16th century, Dungsay Mipham Chogyal, Dungsay Mipham Tenpi Nima in the 17th century.
+Phajo’s four sons, Khandro Machi-LabDron and Pha-Dampa Sangay in the 13th century, Khuenkhen Longchen Rabjam in the 14th century while he was residing in Chujagkha Dzong (Chewaikha dzong), Ngawang Chogyal and Drukpa Kuenley in the 15th century.

 During Paro Rinpung Dzong construction the great Zhabdrung Ngawang Namgyal also paid a visit and blessed the Ney.